fuz-zone/up-business-theme/README.md

 ## License

-Coder is licensed under the MIT license.
+Up Business is licensed under the MIT license.